jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 1. Run special example where pseudo-inverse has to be used.
 2. Add new tests to the document to show Dr. Li in next meetin / email update.
 3. Run real data experiments with new table thing.
+4. Update manuscript with new cases found with pseudo inverse.